ethereum/trin/README.md

 ## Repository Structure

-Trin is a collection of networks.
+The portal protocol is a collection of networks.
+Trin needs to connect to all of them.

 The repository is structured as follows: